imaadMMI/E-Puck-Nav-in-T-Maze/README.md

-Autonomous Robot Navigation in a Simulated T-Maze
+# Autonomous Robot Navigation in a Simulated T-Maze

-This repository contains two subprojects developed as part of a Robotics course: Behavior-Based Robotics (BBR) and Evolutionary Robotics (ER).
+This repository contains two subprojects developed as part of a Robotics course: **Behavior-Based Robotics (BBR)** and **Evolutionary Robotics (ER)**.
 Both projects aim to enable autonomous navigation of an E-Puck robot in a simulated T-maze environment using different robotics paradigms.

-🧠 Project Overview
-Simulator: Webots

-Robot: E-Puck

-Language: Python

-Paradigms: Behavior-Based Robotics (BBR) & Evolutionary Robotics (ER)

-Core Techniques: Modular controllers, Neural Networks, Genetic Algorithms

-📁 Repository Structure
-📂 BBR - Code/
-Behavior-Based Robotics implementation

-controllers/NEW_bbr/NEW_bbr.py: Reactive controller using subsumption architecture for modular behaviors like wall-following and turning.

-controllers/Supervisor_BBR/Supervisor_BBR.py: Supervisor to monitor and evaluate robot performance across trials.

-worlds/: Webots world files and resources for T-maze simulation.

-README.md: Specific notes for running BBR setup (included in the folder).

-Hidden files like .DS_Store and .wbproj are auto-generated and can be ignored.

-📂 ER - Code/
-Evolutionary Robotics implementation

-controllers/epuck_python - ER/epuck_python - ER.py: Main controller with an evolved neural network for adaptive navigation.

-controllers/epuck_python - ER/mlp.py: Defines the Multi-Layer Perceptron (MLP) architecture used as the controller.

-__pycache__/: Python bytecode cache (not needed for execution).

-README.md: Notes specific to the ER implementation.

-Hidden files and metadata can be safely ignored.

-🚀 Performance Highlights
-BBR: Manually tuned reactive behaviors using modular design principles.

-ER: Achieved 2× faster maze completion by evolving neural network controllers with multi-objective fitness functions.

-Result: ER approach outperformed BBR in both adaptability and efficiency.

-🛠️ How to Run
-Requires: Webots installed with Python controller support.

-Open Webots and load the appropriate project from the worlds/ directory.

-Set the corresponding controller for the E-Puck robot in the simulation.

-Run the simulation and monitor the robot’s navigation performance.

-For ER: Use the MLP code with genetic evolution if rerunning training.
+---

+## 🧠 Project Overview

+- **Simulator**: Webots
+- **Robot**: E-Puck
+- **Language**: Python
+- **Paradigms**: Behavior-Based Robotics (BBR) & Evolutionary Robotics (ER)
+- **Core Techniques**: Modular controllers, Neural Networks, Genetic Algorithms

+---

+## 📁 Repository Structure

+### 📂 `BBR - Code/`
+**Behavior-Based Robotics implementation**

+- `controllers/NEW_bbr/NEW_bbr.py`: Reactive controller using subsumption architecture for modular behaviors like wall-following and turning.
+- `controllers/Supervisor_BBR/Supervisor_BBR.py`: Supervisor to monitor and evaluate robot performance across trials.
+- `worlds/`: Webots world files and resources for T-maze simulation.
+- `README.md`: Specific notes for running BBR setup (included in the folder).
+- Hidden files like `.DS_Store` and `.wbproj` are auto-generated and can be ignored.

+---

+### 📂 `ER - Code/`
+**Evolutionary Robotics implementation**

+- `controllers/epuck_python - ER/epuck_python - ER.py`: Main controller with an evolved neural network for adaptive navigation.
+- `controllers/epuck_python - ER/mlp.py`: Defines the Multi-Layer Perceptron (MLP) architecture used as the controller.
+- `__pycache__/`: Python bytecode cache (not needed for execution).
+- `README.md`: Notes specific to the ER implementation.
+- Hidden files and metadata can be safely ignored.

+---

+## 🚀 Performance Highlights

+- **BBR**: Manually tuned reactive behaviors using modular design principles.
+- **ER**: Achieved 2× faster maze completion by evolving neural network controllers with multi-objective fitness functions.
+- **Result**: ER approach outperformed BBR in both adaptability and efficiency.

+---

+## 🛠️ How to Run

+> **Requires**: Webots installed with Python controller support.

+1. Open Webots and load the appropriate project from the `worlds/` directory.
+2. Set the corresponding controller for the E-Puck robot in the simulation.
+3. Run the simulation and monitor the robot’s navigation performance.
+4. For ER: Use the MLP code with genetic evolution if rerunning training.

+---

+## 👤 Authors

+Developed by **Ziyaan Mir, Muhammad Imaad, Areej Ahmed and Haris Choudhury**

+Final year project for a Robotics course at **Heriot-Watt University, Dubai Campus**